Tupsi/CivicHelper/README.md

 ### New Game

-Starts a new game by resetting everything back to zero and lets you select your civilization.
+Starts a new game by resetting everything back to zero and lets you select the number of players, the game version (basic or expert) and your civilization.

 ### Settings